fbpx

 In order to keep their head above water, they will be forced to print more money.

-If they keep printing money to pay of their debt, inflation rates will eventually be higher than the bond yields, making them less attractive for investors.
+If they keep printing money to pay off their debt, inflation rates will eventually be higher than the bond yields, making them less attractive to investors.

-Think about it; if the inflation rate is at 10%, and a bond yields 3%, your purchasing power is decreasing with 7% per year – you’re losing money!
+Think about it; if the inflation rate is at 10%, and a bond yields 3%, your purchasing power decreases by 7% per year – you’re losing money!

-At this point, there’s no rational players left to buy bonds.
+At this point, there are no rational players left to buy bonds.
 Why would you buy something that is guaranteed to decrease your purchasing power?

 All of this money has to go somewhere…

-Do you think these investors will keep their capital invested in something that is guaranteed to lose purchasing power?
+Do you think these investors will keep their capital invested in something guaranteed to lose purchasing power?

-Rational investors will look for alternative investments that will save them from the high inflation rates and devaluation of the U.S. Dollar.
+Rational investors will look for alternative investments to save them from the high inflation rates and devaluation of the U.S. Dollar.

 My best guess is that the majority will choose Bitcoin.

 The monetary policy of the FED can change tomorrow.
 They might decide to print 10 Trillion next week.
-That’s bad for long-term bond holders, as it increases the rate of inflation, and decreases the chance of their bond being profitable to hold.
+That’s bad for long-term bondholders, as it increases the inflation rate and decreases the chance of their bonds being profitable.

-What they need is an asset with predictability, transparency and predetermined inflation rate.
+They need an asset with predictability, transparency, and a predetermined inflation rate.

-If you want to learn more about what gives Bitcoin it’s fundamental value, check out this article: How the Bitcoin Halving Affects the Price of Bitcoin.
+If you want to learn more about one of the mechanisms that give Bitcoin its fundamental value, check out this article: How the Bitcoin Halving Affects the Price of Bitcoin.

 The Realistic Maximum Potential of Bitcoin: